Who We Are

 The Central Diving Office (CDO), located in Washington DC, provides oversight and support for all diving operations under the auspices of the Smithsonian Institution (SI).
 Positions within the CDO include the Scientific Diving Officer and the Assistant Scientific Diving Officer.

 There are five operationally based Dive Units within the SDP.
-The National Museum of American History, National Museum of Natural History, National Zoological ParkSmithsonian Environmental Research CenterSmithsonian Marine Station Fort Pierce and Carrie Bow Field Station, and the Smithsonian Tropical Research Institute, all have diving components and each having a Diving Officer, which function under the oversight of the CDO.
+The National Museum of American History, National Museum of Natural History (includes Smithsonian Marine Station Fort Pierce and Carrie Bow Field Station), National Zoological ParkSmithsonian Environmental Research Center, and the Smithsonian Tropical Research Institute, all have diving components and each having a Unit Diving Officer, which function under the direction of the Central Diving Office.

 To learn more about SDP staff, see below: